3/5/2025

 Dr. Liz Brooke’s white paper, “Understanding the Unique Instructional Needs of Emergent Bilinguals,” discusses how to support literacy development for students learning English.
 It highlights six general instructional strategies:

 How can educators support Emergent Bilinguals based on their level of oral language proficiency and literacy foundation?
-Let’s take a closer look at examples of each of the three learner profiles: Rodrigo, Zhang, and Mariam.
+Let’s take a closer look at examples of each learner profile: Rodrigo, Zhang, and Mariam.
 It’s important to note that, in each case, students’ progress in English can be bolstered at home by opportunities to build their oral language and literacy skills in their native language.

 Background: Rodrigo and his family came to the United States from Guatemala when he was 6 years old.
-His parents speak Spanish at home, and he does not regularly hear English being spoken in his community.
-His parents completed some primary school in their home country but are not able to read in their native Spanish.
-He is now in second grade, and while he is able to effectively speak and understand Spanish, he has not yet developed foundational literacy skills in English or Spanish.
+His parents speak Spanish at home, and he does not regularly hear English spoken in his community.
+His parents completed some primary school in their home country but cannot read in their native Spanish.
+He is now in second grade, and while he can speak and understand Spanish effectively, he has not yet developed foundational literacy skills in English or Spanish.

 Background: Zhang was born in the United States and is entering kindergarten this year.
 His parents are learning English and only speak Mandarin at home.
-They were both educators in China and exposed him to a variety of texts from a young age.
+They were both educators in China and exposed him to various texts from a young age.
 During the past year, Zhang has become more comfortable reading in Mandarin.
-He is also able to understand English since he attended an English preschool and made friends with English-speaking children.
+He can also understand English since he attended an English preschool and made friends with English-speaking children.
 He is not yet able to read or write in English and struggles with oral language in both English and Mandarin.

 Support for Zhang: Zhang would benefit from targeted instruction and support that allows him to develop phonological awareness and phonics skills that are integrated with oral language development.
 Educators could leverage picture-based activities to build concrete and abstract academic vocabulary and expose Zhang to oral and written language.

 Zhang could also benefit from increased opportunities to participate in dialogue with his peers using language frames.
-These tools, also referred to as sentence frames, provide scaffolding and support for the formation of oral and written sentences.
+These tools, also called sentence frames, provide scaffolding and support for forming oral and written sentences.

-Background: Mariam was born in Mali and grew up speaking French at home and school.
+Background: Mariam was born in Mali and spoke French at home and school.
 When she turned 12, she moved to the U.S. with her parents and was enrolled in the seventh grade.
-She is able to read, write, and speak fluently in French and can understand some Arabic.
+She can read, write, and speak fluently in French, and can understand some Arabic.
 However, she is not able to read, write, or speak in English.
-She is now struggling not only to read on grade level but also to comprehend content in other subject areas, such as math and social studies.
+She is now struggling to read on grade level and comprehend content in other subject areas, such as math and social studies.

 Support for Mariam: Because of Mariam’s literacy and language foundation in her native language, she may quickly be able to decode in English.
 She will benefit from instruction that allows her to understand what she’s reading and to unpack relevant vocabulary words.